 Where: American Airlines Center, Dallas, Texas

-How to watch: Fox Sports Prime Ticket, AM 570
+How to Watch/Listen: NBA TV, Fox Sports Prime Ticket, AM 570

-Check out Mavs Moneyball for the Mavs’ perspective, and check back in with us later tonight for the game thread.
+Check back in later tonight for the game thread!